jenna-jordan/jenna-jordan.github.io.archived/_pages/about.md

 ### Hello!

 My name is Jenna Jordan, and I'm currently studying digital library science at the University of Illinois at Urbana-Champaign.
-I'm on track to earn my MSLIS (Master of Science in Library and Information Science) by the Spring of 2020, but I have a lot to learn until then!
+I'm on track to earn my MSLIS (Master of Science in Library and Information Science) by May 2020, but I have a lot to learn until then!

 This blog is a place for me to write about what I'm thinking - whether that's posts synthesizing what I've learned using the Feynman technique, narrative essays about topics that have captured my interests, or tutorials for how to use certain technologies or programs.
 I also plan to post my projects on here in order to create a portfolio for potential employers or collaborators to view.
 Hopefully this means that it will be a resource for anybody else who is interested in learning about digital library science, but I am mostly creating this for myself.
 Writing helps me process, and there is going to be a lot of information for my brain to process!